Bosch-DEV/Bosch-Launcher/README.md

 **This launcher is highly experimental.
 If you encounter any issues, please let us know by opening a new issue.**

 ## Installation
-1. Download the newest version of [Leapster](https://github.com/Moldybot9411/Leapster/releases/download/v0.5/Leapster.zip).
+1. Download the newest version of the [Bosch Launcher]([https://github.com/Moldybot9411/Leapster/releases/download/v0.5/Leapster.zip](https://github.com/Bosch-DEV/Bosch-Launcher/releases/download/v0.5/BoschLauncher.zip)).
 2. Extract the BoschLauncher Zip archive in the folder of your choice.
 3. Open the Bosch Launcher.exe file
 4. If Windows SmartScreen is complaining, **Click "More info" and then "Execute anyway"**